 From projecting your retirement savings and setting goals to structuring your super, here’s how to plan for a safe, secure and fun retirement.

-Whether you’re close to retiring or still in the mid-stages of your working life, financial planning for retirement can feel like a monumental task at any age.
+Whether you’re close to retiring or still in the mid-stages of your working life, financial planning for retirement can feel like a monumental task.
 It’s easy to put it in the too-hard basket but the sooner you start retirement planning, the greater chance you’ll have of enjoying your golden years.
 To make sure your retirement years are secure, comfortable and fun, you’ll need a financial ‘cushion’ capable of funding your lifestyle for as many years as you might live.

 Here’s some simple steps to get you started: